plays in the south island surf zone

 - Main Threats

-- Entanglement in fishing gear (set nets and trawls) is the primary threat.
-Also threatened by boat strikes, pollution, and disturbance from tourism.
-Their preference for shallow, inshore habitats puts them in direct conflict with human activities.
+- Entanglement in fishing gear (set nets and trawls) is primary threat.
+Also threatened by boat strikes, pollution, and disturbance from tourism activities.

 - Population

-- Their preference for shallow, inshore habitats puts them in direct conflict with human activities, particularly set-netting and trawl fishing.
-Bycatch remains the single greatest threat to their survival, despite the establishment of marine sanctuaries.
+- Preference for shallow, inshore habitats puts them in direct conflict with human activities.
+Bycatch remains single greatest threat to survival despite sanctuaries.

 - Conservation Status

-A biological masterpiece of miniaturisation.
-It is one of the smallest cetaceans on the planet, with fully grown adults reaching a maximum length of just 1.5 metres, roughly the size of a primary school child.
-Unlike the sleek, sickle-shaped dorsal fins of most other dolphins, the Hector's possesses a rounded, black dorsal fin that looks remarkably like the ear of a Mickey Mouse.
-This Mickey Mouse fin is the definitive field mark for the species.
-Their bodies are a sophisticated palette of grey, white, and black, with a dark mask across the eyes and a complex series of white and grey panels along their flanks that serve as high-contrast camouflage in the turbid, sun-dappled waters of the inshore zone.
+Biological masterpiece of miniaturisation.
+One of smallest cetaceans on planet.
+Fully grown adults reach maximum length of just 1.5 metres.
+Roughly size of primary school child.
+Unlike sleek, sickle-shaped dorsal fins of most other dolphins, Hector's possesses rounded, black dorsal fin.
+Looks remarkably like ear of Mickey Mouse.
+This Mickey Mouse fin is definitive field mark for species.
+Bodies are sophisticated palette of grey, white, and black.
+Dark mask across eyes.
+Complex series of white and grey panels along flanks serve as high-contrast camouflage in turbid, sun-dappled waters of inshore zone.

-What makes the tutumairekurai particularly vulnerable is its extreme site fidelity.
+What makes tutumairekurai particularly vulnerable is extreme site fidelity.
 These dolphins are not ocean-going nomads.
-They spend their entire lives within a very small geographic range, often returning to the same bays and estuaries day after day.
-They are coastal residents in the truest sense.
-Because they live in water that is often less than 100 metres deep, they occupy the exact same space used for recreational boating, commercial fishing, and coastal development.
+Spend entire lives within very small geographic range.
+Often returning to same bays and estuaries day after day.
+Coastal residents in truest sense.
+Because they live in water often less than 100 metres deep, they occupy exact same space used for recreational boating, commercial fishing, and coastal development.
 They do not use whistles like other dolphins.
-Instead, they communicate using rapid-fire, high-frequency clicks that are far above the range of human hearing.
-While this sonar is perfect for finding small fish and squid in murky water, it is not always effective at detecting the thin, transparent nylon of a commercial set-net.
+Instead, communicate using rapid-fire, high-frequency clicks far above range of human hearing.
+While sonar is perfect for finding small fish and squid in murky water, it is not always effective at detecting thin, transparent nylon of commercial set-net.

-The primary threat to the Hector's dolphin is bycatch, the accidental entanglement in fishing nets.
-Because they are air-breathing mammals, a dolphin caught in a net will drown within minutes.
-For a species with a slow reproductive rate, females only have one calf every two to four years, even a small number of annual deaths can lead to a catastrophic population decline.
-In response to this, New Zealand has established several Marine Mammal Sanctuaries, specifically around Banks Peninsula and the West Coast of the South Island, where set-netting and certain types of trawling are restricted.
-These sanctuaries are the quiet seas the species needs to survive, providing a buffer against the industrial pressures of the modern coastline.
+Primary threat to Hector's dolphin is bycatch.
+Accidental entanglement in fishing nets.
+Because they are air-breathing mammals, dolphin caught in net will drown within minutes.
+For species with slow reproductive rate, females only have one calf every two to four years.
+Even small number of annual deaths can lead to catastrophic population decline.
+In response, New Zealand has established several Marine Mammal Sanctuaries.
+Specifically around Banks Peninsula and West Coast of South Island.
+Set-netting and certain types of trawling are restricted.
+These sanctuaries are quiet seas species needs to survive.
+Buffer against industrial pressures of modern coastline.

-Physically, the Hector's dolphin is a social and inquisitive creature.
-They are frequently seen surfing the bow-waves of small boats or engaging in social play near the shore.
-This curiosity, while endearing, often brings them dangerously close to boat propellers.
-Conservation efforts for the tutumairekurai are a constant balancing act between protecting a unique endemic treasure and managing the needs of coastal communities.
-The species currently exists in several fragmented populations around the South Island, and their long-term survival depends entirely on our ability to keep their quiet seas safe and free of obstacles.
-To watch a group of these tiny dolphins surfacing in the dawn light of a Canterbury bay is to see a remnant of a wild, undisturbed New Zealand coast.
-They are the smallest guardians of our shores, and their persistence is a measure of our own commitment to the ocean's health.
+Physically, Hector's dolphin is social and inquisitive creature.
+Frequently seen surfing bow-waves of small boats or engaging in social play near shore.
+Curiosity, while endearing, often brings them dangerously close to boat propellers.
+Conservation efforts for tutumairekurai are constant balancing act between protecting unique endemic treasure and managing needs of coastal communities.
+Species currently exists in several fragmented populations around South Island.
+Long-term survival depends entirely on ability to keep their quiet seas safe and free of obstacles.
+To watch group of these tiny dolphins surfacing in dawn light of Canterbury bay is to see remnant of wild, undisturbed New Zealand coast.
+Smallest guardians of shores.
+Persistence is measure of own commitment to ocean's health.